IdentityPython/JWTConnect-Python-CryptoJWT/doc/keyhandling.rst

        a number of formats and can export a key as a JWK_.
     3. A :py:class:`cryptojwt.key_bundle.KeyBundle` keeps track of a set of keys that has the same origin.
 Like being part of a JWKS_.
-    4. A :py:class:`cryptojwt.key_jar.KeyJar` lastly is there to sort the keys by their owners/issuers.
+    4. A :py:class:`cryptojwt.key_jar.KeyJar` lastly is there to keep the keys sorted by their owners/issuers.

 I will not describe how to deal with keys in layer 1, that is done best by